Surface topological quantum criticality: Conformal manifolds and Discrete Strong Coupling Fixed Points: Conformal manifolds and phase boundary in the flavor TI surface

 Overall three operators must be fine-tuned to the fixed point for the system to exhibit quantum critical behavior in the infrared limit.
 Hence, this conformal manifold is infrared-unstable.
-See appendix \ref{apndxsclngdmnsns} for the exact form of the relevant and irrelevant operators at a few selected points on the conformal manifold.
+See appendix \ref{apndxsclngdmnsns} for the exact form of the relevant and irrelevant operators and their respective scaling dimensions at a few selected points on the conformal manifold.